FAIRmat-NFDI/AreaA-Examples/7_search_your_entries/README.md

 ## Prerequisites

-If did the previous parts, you will be able to continue to search your entries in our NOMAD instalations.
-For this tutorial we used the [NOMAD (beta) page](https://nomad-lab.eu/prod/v1/staging/gui/search/entries). do nto forget to login to see the entries in your unplished uploads!
+If did the previous parts, you will be able to continue to search your entries in our NOMAD installations.
+For this tutorial we used the [NOMAD (beta) page](https://nomad-lab.eu/prod/v1/staging/gui/search/entries).
+Do not forget to login to see the entries in your unpublished uploads!

 ## Further Documentation
 In this part, we will look at how we can search for our ELN entries in NOMAD.
-Before starting I would like to point you to two tutorial videos that we did in the past related to general search in NOMAD:
+Before starting, it is worth checking two tutorial videos that we did in the past related to general search in NOMAD:
 - 🔍Exploring your data with NOMAD: https://www.youtube.com/watch?v=38S2U-TIvxE
 - 🤖Using NOMAD's API: https://www.youtube.com/watch?v=G1frBCrxC0g